In this guide, we will show how to use the File Uploader to build a simple HTML5+JS Image Hosting app.

 built-in jQuery or with only one locale.
 If you are looking to change this kind

-of options, take a look at the Widget Installation section of
+of options, take a look at the file uploader installation section of

 In our case, jQuery is already there, so let’s just import the common Uploadcare